 For decades, microfinance has celebrated women as its most reliable borrowers.
 Across markets, women consistently show higher repayment rates, stronger group discipline, and deeper commitment to their families’ wellbeing.

-With support from The Coca-Cola Foundation, Accion and the SAJIDA Foundation partnered on a project in Bangladesh to identify opportunities to ensure that women clients have access to credit products tailored to their needs and aligned with their repayment capacity by using data-driven risk models.
+With support from The Coca-Cola Foundation, Accion, and the SAJIDA Foundation partnered on a project in Bangladesh to ensure that women clients have access to credit products tailored to their needs and aligned with their repayment capacity by using data-driven risk models.
 SAJIDA’s primary focus is to provide women with adequate access to financial services, enabling them to leverage these products to grow their businesses.
-By doing so, they not only strengthen their own economic empowerment but also create positive impacts for their families and communities.
+By doing so, they strengthen their own economic empowerment and also create positive impacts for their families and communities.

-As part of our shared commitment to strengthening women’s financial inclusion, SAJIDA and Accion examined how women borrowers actually experience credit and what more financial institutions can do to meaningfully support them.
-Our research highlights a reality that the financial inclusion sector rarely confronts directly: access to credit does not always translate into meaningful economic agency for women.
+As part of our shared commitment to strengthening women’s financial inclusion, SAJIDA and Accion examined women borrowers’ real experience with loans and what financial institutions can do to more meaningfully support them.
+Our research highlights a reality that the financial inclusion sector rarely confronts: access to credit does not always translate into meaningful economic agency for women.

 When access to finance masks unequal control